In our region rodents tend to move into our sheds and houses when it becomes cold or wet.

-As we enter into the cooler months of winter, the regions mice populations follow us into our houses.
-With this sudden influx of rodents many people choose to introduce rat baits onto their properties.
-What lots of people fail to realise is that mice and rats aren’t the only creatures tempted by these scented “treats”.
-Many of these baits are appealing to cats and dogs, and like mice they become affected by the poison and can potentially die.
+With this sudden influx of rodents many people choose to eradicate these rodents with rat bait.
+Unfortunately mice and rats aren’t the only creatures tempted by these scented 'treats'.
+Many of these baits are appealing to cats and dogs, and like mice they become affected by the poison and can die.

-If you see your dog eating rat bait or believe they have recently ingested rat bait bring the dog to the clinic immediately!
-If the dog is seen by a vet within an hour of ingestion the vet may be able to make the dog vomit up the ingested substance before it is absorbed.
-If your dog is showing any of the clinical signs listed above and they have been in an area that you know has baits present you should bring them to the clinic immediately as they may be bleeding internally.
-If brought in quick enough we are able to give animals extra vitamin k so that their blood can clot again.
+If you see your dog or cat eating rat bait or believe they have recently ingested rat bait bring them into the clinic immediately!
+If they are seen by a vet within an hour of ingestion we may be able to make them vomit up the ingested substance before it is absorbed.

 Bring the bait container with you if possible, or at least details of the type of bait.
 This helps our vets determine the appropriate treatment.
 As there are many baits on the market it is very difficult to establish the poison type from a verbal description.